inesanna/GCD_Project/Readme.md

 ## Results:

-run_analysis.R generates the clean dataset:
+run_analysis.R generates the tidy dataset, as requested by the project description.

-source("run_analysis.R")
+To run the program type: source("run_analysis.R")
+This program:

-This program downloads the data from (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzips it.
+1. downloads the data from (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+2. unzips the data
+3. processes the data (details may be found in the CodeBook.md)
+4. cleans the data
-The data is then cleaned up and the new, tidy data set is saved to an output file called:
+5. saves the new, tidy data set is saved to an output file called: **FinalData.txt**
-**FinalData.txt**